sisinflab/Graph-RSs-Reproducibility/README.md

 After downloading, create three folders ```./data/{dataset_name}```, one for each dataset.
 Then, run the script ```./map_dataset.py```, by changing the name of the dataset within the script itself.
 It will generate the train/test files for each dataset in a format compatible for Elliot (i.e., tsv file with three columns referring to user/item).

+In case, we also provide the final tsv files for all the datasets at the following links:

+- Gowalla:
+- Yelp 2018:
+- Amazon Book:

 ### Additional datasets
 We directly provide the train/validation/test splittings for Allrecipes and BookCrossing.
 As already stated for Gowalla, Yelp 2018, and Amazon Book, create one folder for each dataset in ```./data/{dataset_name}```: